lyfofvipin/File-Server/README.md

 }
 ```

-What if you miss some parameters like here I am trying to upload a file in a sub category but didn't pass the Category.
+What if you miss some parameters like here I am trying to upload a file with wrong values.
 ```
-file_server --product Product1 --version 01 --sub_prod Sub_Product1 \--sub_category sub_category_3 --file file1.xml upload
+file_server --product Product1 --version 01 --sub_prod Sub_Product1 --sub_category sub_category_3 --file file1.xml upload
 Uploading......
 {
   "Message": "Looks like you enter something wrong.
 Please try again.",